OlenaDen/llandudno-art-club/README.md

 - The favicon in the browser was taken from [Favicon](https://favicon.io/favicon-generator/)

-- The colour palettes for README.md were created using the [Coolors](https://coolors.co/) website.

-- Part of the code copied from Love Running to style images:
+- Part of the code was copied from Love Running to style images:

 ```css
 #photo {